-- Topography

-- Erosion-prone locations

-- 2. Hydrogeology

-- Recharge/discharge zones, including seeps

-- Groundwater quality and quantity

-- Groundwater elevations and flow directions

-- Seasonal groundwater elevation variations

-- Connection between groundwater and surface water at site, and the adjacent natural feature(s)

-- 3. Hydrology

-- Surface water quality and quantity

-- Surface drainage features, including swales

-- Wetlands

-- Floodplain and regulation limits

-- 4. Vegetation (see Appendix D)

-- Onsite vegetation:

-- Determine and map all vegetation communities, including dominant species in accordance with the Ecological Land Classification System (ELC), Southern Ontario manual protocol as appropriate.
+- Surface water quality and quantity - Surface drainage features, including swales - Wetlands - Floodplain and regulation limits - 4.
+Vegetation (see Appendix D) - Onsite vegetation: - I. Determine and map all vegetation communities, including dominant species in accordance with the Ecological Land Classification System (ELC), Southern Ontario manual protocol as appropriate.
 In tabular format, list all species observed by ecosite or vegetation type unit.
-Provide copies of completed ELC field sheets in an appendix.

-- II.
-Examine and report on soil samples for communities that may be wetlands.

-- III.
-Describe the location and distribution of all rare or uncommon species based on field surveys and those obtained from the local MNRF district office.
+Provide copies of completed ELC field sheets in an appendix. - II.
+Examine and report on soil samples for communities that may be wetlands. - III.
+Describe the location and distribution of all rare or uncommon species based on field surveys and those obtained from the local MNRF district office. - IV.

-- IV.
 Map and evaluate wetlands using the latest Ontario Wetland Evaluation System (OWES) Manual.
-Provide copies of completed OWES field sheets in an appendix.

-- Offsite vegetation, adjacent to the subject property:

-- I. Describe the location and distribution of any rare, uncommon or species of conservation concern based on relevant field work and records obtained from the local MNRF district office.
+Provide copies of completed OWES field sheets in an appendix. - Offsite vegetation, adjacent to the subject property: - Describe the location and distribution of any rare, uncommon or species of conservation concern based on relevant field work and records obtained from the local MNRF district office.

-- 5. Wildlife (see Appendix D)
+5. Wildlife (see Appendix D)

 - Inventory all wildlife species for each ELC ecosite or vegetation type observed during field site visits and in background reviews.
-Conduct species specific inventories using acceptable methodologies when required.

-- Report on observed habitat units as per the ELC protocol (e.g., snags, den trees, hibernacula, nests, etc.).

-- Conduct a breeding bird survey (include minimum of two dedicated field site visits) for each habitat type using the Point Count method and provide breeding evidence for each species observed as described in Ontario Breeding Bird Atlas Guide for Participants (2001).
+Conduct species specific inventories using acceptable methodologies when required. - Report on observed habitat units as per the ELC protocol (e.g., snags, den trees, hibernacula, nests, etc.). - Conduct a breeding bird survey (include minimum of two dedicated field site visits) for each habitat type using the Point Count method and provide breeding evidence for each species observed as described in Ontario Breeding Bird Atlas Guide for Participants (2001).
 Complete field surveys in accordance with the appropriate timing and habitat survey requirements.
-Please contact the MNRF district office to determine what species specific field surveys are required for
+Please contact the MNRF district office to determine what species specific

-Species At Risk (e.g., bobolink, eastern meadowlark, whip-poor-will) for the property.
-Include owl call play back surveys where appropriate.

-- Complete a spring frog and marsh bird survey in accordance with the Marsh Monitoring Program methodology (Bird Studies Canada), as appropriate. - Identify, map and confirm all candidate significant wildlife habitat both onsite and on adjacent lands using the Significant Wildlife Habitat Technical Guide, 2000 (OMNRF). - Describe the location and distribution of any rare, uncommon species as well as Species At Risk.
+- field surveys are required for Species At Risk (e.g., bobolink, eastern meadowlark, whip-poor-will) for the property.
+Include owl call play back surveys where appropriate. - Complete a spring frog and marsh bird survey in accordance with the Marsh Monitoring Program methodology (Bird Studies Canada), as appropriate. - Identify, map and confirm all candidate significant wildlife habitat both onsite and on adjacent lands using the Significant Wildlife Habitat Technical Guide, 2000 (OMNRF). - Describe the location and distribution of any rare, uncommon species as well as Species At Risk.
 Please contact the local MNRF district office to obtain additional records.
 Please refer to the Ontario Endangered Species Act and the federal Species At Risk Act to ensure compliance. - Identify, map and confirm all candidate Significant Habitat of Endangered and Threatened Species both onsite and on adjacent lands, if not already done so by the MNRF.
 Contact the MNRF district office for information and guidance.
 Precise configuration of the significant habitat area should be done by an individual with expert knowledge of species requirements. - 6.
 Fish Habitat (see Appendix D) - Determine and map the location and distribution of fish habitat and species, particularly spawning and other critical habitats (e.g., refuge pools and nursery habitat). - Define watercourse flow characteristics with particular emphasis on seasonal fish habitat. - Determine site specific water temperatures. - If there is no fish habitat onsite, identify contributing functions (e.g., flow and sediment regime, water quality, vegetation as food source). - Identify channel characteristics using the current Ontario Stream Assessment Protocol (OSAP) (Stanfield, 2013) (e.g., width, depth, substrate, meander patterns).